GreyLimit/DCCGenerator/README.md

 INVALID_BYTE_VALUE|16|Invalid byte value (valid values: 0 to 255)
 INVALID_WORD_VALUE|17|Invalid word value (valid values: 0 to 32767)
-COMMAND_REPORT_FAIL|18|Firmware unable to send command report back to host computer TRANSMISSION_BUSY|19|Firmware unable to locate empty transmisionn buffer for requested DCC command COMMAND_QUEUE_FAILED|20|Firmware unable to queue pending DCC reply (all pending buffers in use).
+COMMAND_REPORT_FAIL|18|Firmware unable to send command report back to host computer TRANSMISSION_BUSY|19|Firmware unable to locate empty transmision buffer for requested DCC command COMMAND_QUEUE_FAILED|20|Firmware unable to queue pending DCC reply (all pending buffers in use).
 Pending buffers are used to capture a return confirmation/status from the supplied DCC command
 POWER_NOT_OFF|21|Power transitions only allowed between OFF and another state POWER_OVERLOAD|22|Consistent high level power drain detected